 My advice is to keep your resume information up-to-date.
 Notice I said, “resume information” and not “resume.”
 You don’t need to redesign your whole resume each time you accomplish something new.
 However, keeping track of the dates and info will allow you to incorporate everything at once when you need to.
 Both Business News Daily and Business Insider say that today’s resume needs to have your accomplishments and achievements but also links to your digital presence and statistics regarding what you bring to the position.
 So, think about recording that type of information as well.

-After searching, checking, and double checking, I finally created a fill-in-the-blank document that allows me to track what I do each year.
-If you’re interested, you can download the PDF below or a customizable version here.
+After searching, checking, and double-checking, I finally created a fill-in-the-blank document that allows me to track what I do each year.
+If you’re interested, you can download it here.

 Every time you accomplish something that’s resume-worthy, add it to the list.
 A few minutes here and there, or even 20 minutes at the end of each school year spent filling in the form, will save you hours of time when you get a request for your resume information.